bytebl33d/bytebl33d.github.io/_posts/2024-07-16-htb-office.md

 PSProvider   : Microsoft.PowerShell.Core\Registry
 ```

-The value is set to 3, which means it's set to High security level.
+The value is set to `3`, which means it's set to High Security level.
 We need to find a way to change this value to allow our macros to trigger.
 The ACLs on this key show that the `Registry Editors` group has `FullControl` and lucky for us we are also part of this group.

 ```console
 (remote) tstark@DC:C:\$ $key = "HKLM:\SOFTWARE\Policies\LibreOffice\org.openoffice.Office.Common\Security\Scripting"